hafsahj/Chilled-Water-leak-detection/README.md

 # Chilled Water Leak Detection

-Two independent approaches to spotting building-level contributors to chilled-water leaks from campus utility sensor data: unsupervised anomaly detection with an LSTM autoencoder, and a lighter-weight signal-based leak-signature scorer.
+Two approaches to spotting building-level contributors to chilled-water leaks from campus utility sensor data: unsupervised anomaly detection with an LSTM autoencoder, and a simpler signal-based leak-signature scorer.

-Originally built against a full year of real campus chilled-water data (six buildings' worth of Flow/DeltaT/StationCO meters, weather, and makeup-water flow at 2-hourly resolution).
-That data isn't shareable, so this repo ships with a synthetic dataset generator (`scripts/generate_demo_data.py`) that reproduces the same schema and injects one deliberate leak — everything in this repo is runnable end-to-end against it.
+This was originally built against a full year of real campus chilled-water data: six buildings' worth of Flow, DeltaT, and StationCO meters, plus weather and makeup-water flow, all at 2-hourly resolution.
+That data isn't shareable, so this repo ships with a synthetic dataset generator (`scripts/generate_demo_data.py`) that matches the same schema and injects one deliberate leak.
+Everything here runs end to end against it.

 ## Structure